Foie gras controversy: Litigation

 In 2012, the Animal Legal Defense Fund sued Hudson Valley Foie Gras over its advertising as "the humane choice" for foie gras.
 Hudson Valley settled the case and dropped this advertising campaign after a federal judge in California indicated that he would allow the parties to present evidence and decide whether Hudson Valley could prove that its "humane" claims were truthful.

 In February 2013, the Animal Legal Defense Fund filed an appeal in a lawsuit against the New York Department of Agriculture and Markets for allowing the ongoing sale of foie gras.
 The original lawsuit, which was dismissed in February for lack of standing, alleges that the Department violates its own Agriculture and Markets Law by allowing the sale of foie gras.
 New York's state law requires the Department to declare "the product of a diseased animal" an adulterated product.
 In the appeal, the Animal Legal Defense Fund will defend its legal standing to bring the case, noting it has diverted substantial resources to warn the public of the dangerous health risks posed by foie gras and, will assert that the Department's failure to regulate has resulted in the slaughter of hundreds of thousands of diseased birds whose organs are distributed into the human food supply.

 Statutory and voluntary bans

 India

-In July 2014, India banned the import of foie gras making it the first and only country in the world to do so, causing dismay among some of the nation's chefs.
-The managing director of the Humane Society International of India said "This is a triumph for animal welfare in India as well as across the globe, and sets a precedent for other countries to follow".
+In July 2014, India banned the import of foie gras.
+The managing director of the Humane Society International of India called this "a triumph for animal welfare in India as well as across the globe", and said that it "sets a precedent for other countries to follow".

 Australia

-In Australia, the production of foie gras is currently forbidden, though it is legal to import it.
+In Australia, the production of foie gras is forbidden, though it is legal to import it.